ruijadom/redux/README.md

 Reducers - specify how the app´s state changes in response to actions sent to hte store Function that accepts state and action as arguments, and returns the next state of the application

+# Redux Store

+One store for the entire application

+Responsabilities

+- Holds application state
+- Allows access to state via _getState()_
+- Allows state to be updated via _dispatch(action)_
+- Registers listeners via _subscribe(listener)_
+- Handles unregistering of listerners via the function returned by subscribe(listener)